-7. How do research participants need to be notified of visit cancellations and changes?
+9. How do research participants need to be notified of visit cancellations and changes if the University's 'Alert Level' changes from Green to Yellow, Orange or Red?

 When a study visit needs to be changed to a phone call or some other type of on-line or remote encounter, or a study visit is cancelled or re-scheduled, the research participant should be told the reasons for these cancellations and changes.
 They should also be told that they will be contacted again when the visit can be rescheduled.
-These types messages to research participants do not require IRB approval.
+These types of messages to research participants do not require IRB approval.

-8. What types of additional disruptions to research may occur in the future?
+10. What types of additional disruptions to research may occur in the future?